mikke89/RmlUiDoc/pages/rcss/selectors.md

 #### Numbered selectors `:nth-`{:.cls}

 For a much fuller description of the `:nth-`{:.cls} style selectors, please refer to the [respective sections](https://www.w3.org/TR/selectors-4/#the-nth-child-pseudo) of the CSS selectors specification. `even`{:.cls} and `odd`{:.cls} are supported in RCSS.

+#### Performance considerations

+In brief, each element is matched against each [complex selector](#complex-selectors).
+This process begins by matching the right-most compound selector and then subsequently each selector left of that while traversing the element's tree.
+To speed-up this process, all style rules with IDs, classes, and tags are indexed for fast retrieval.
+This way a lot of selectors can be eliminated immediately.
+However, if the right-most compound selector does not contain any of these three types of selectors (ID, class, tag) then they will have to be tested against every element.

+Based on this, here are some general guidelines to ensure good performance:

+- Try to keep the number of style rules low.
+- The right-most selector should contain either an ID, class, or tag (in preferred order - the more unique the better).
+- Pseudo, structural, and attribute selectors are not indexed and can be slow.
+Preferably combine them with ID, class, or tag.
+- Prefer the child `>` and next-sibling `+` combinators over the descendant (whitespace) and subsequent-sibling `~` combinators.